How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git merge origin/main

-Communicate with your team.
-If you know a colleague is working on the same files, coordinate who changes what.
-Simple communication prevents many conflicts before they start.
+Talk to your team.
+If you know someone is working in the same files, coordinate.
+Simple communication prevents a lot of conflicts before they start.

 git checkout main